 Between February 17 and February 20, 2020, the Chambers Group, accompanied by a Native American monitor representing the Viejas Band of Kumeyaay Indians, conducted subsurface archaeological testing on the six (6) archaeological sites noted above that could be subject to direct and indirect impacts.
 The objective of the testing effort was to determine the significance of the resources according to CEQA §15064.5.
 A total of 49 shovel test pits (STPs) were placed in approximately 25-meter intervals across each of the sites, with additional STPs placed in locations where the pedestrian survey revealed high concentrations of artifacts.
 STPs also were placed strategically at the borders of the sites to determine the horizontal extent of subsurface deposits where necessitated.
-The STPs measured 35 centimeters (cm) in diameter and were excavated in 20-cm levels until two levels of sterile soil were excavated (minimum depth of 40 cm) or bedrock reached.
-Two 1x1-meter test units were also excavated at two locations within CA-IMP-6145.
+The STPs measured 35 centimeters (cm) in diameter and were excavated in 20-cm levels until two levels of sterile soil were excavated at two locations within CA-IMP-6145.
 All excavated soils were processed through 1/4-inch hardware mesh using shaker screens.
 Artifacts recovered from the surface collection and excavation programs were collected from the field and cataloged in the lab at the Chambers Group San Diego Office.